chrismbah/strapi-devblog-readme/README.md

   description: string;
   content: string; // rich markdown text
   createdAt: string; // ISO date string
-  updatedAt: string; // ISO date string
-  cover: ImageData; //  featured image
+  cover: ImageData; // Assuming this is the structure of your featured image
   author: Author; // The author of the blog post
-  categories: Category[]; // An array of categories associated with the post
+  categories: Category[]; // An array of categories associated with the post }
-  documentId: string;
-}

 export interface UserBlogPostData {